TediusTimmy/AntGame/README.md

 # The Language
 I just decided to use ESL2, which is also located on this GitHub somewhere.
 There are some changes and additions, described below.
+For the base language reference, see here: https://github.com/TediusTimmy/ESL2

 ## Comments
 `"#" To end of line`